Use our online scheduling tool to schedule your mammogram now.

 On the results letter you receive following a mammogram, it should tell you if you have dense breasts.
 If you find that you do, you should talk to your doctor about alternative testing.
 That may be 3D mammography.
 It may also be an ultrasound or an MRI, depending on your family history and just how dense your breasts are.

-If you think you’d benefit from a 3D mammogram, talk to your doctor for a referral to one of Mercy Imaging Centers locations throughout Greater Sacramento.
+If you think you’d benefit from a 3D mammogram, talk to your doctor for a referral to one of Dignity Health Advanced Imaging locations throughout Greater Sacramento.

 Or contact us at one of our imaging locations offering 3D mammography: